WZTU

 WZTU (94.9 FM, "Tú 94.9") is a commercial American radio station in the Miami-Ft.
 Lauderdale radio market.
 Owned and operated by iHeartMedia, its studios are located in Pembroke Pines and the transmitter site is in Miami Gardens.
-The station plays a Spanish Top-40 format, mixed with some English Top 40 songs.
+The station plays a Spanish contemporary hit radio format, mixed with some English Top 40 songs.

 WZTU is licensed by the FCC to broadcast in the HD Radio (hybrid) format.

 History

 WQAM-FM

 WQAM-FM signed on the air in 1947, owned by the Miami Herald.
 It was a full-time simulcast with WQAM.
 In 1957, when Storz Broadcasting purchased WQAM, the FM signal was taken off the air, and the license returned to the Federal Communications Commission (FCC), as Storz was not interested in FM at that time.

 WAEZ

 A new station went on the air in 1962, with 81,000 watts under the WAEZ calls.
 It was the first station in Miami to broadcast continuously in stereo.
 It played easy listening music "from the beautiful Deauville Hotel in Miami Beach".
 The station was owned by Arthur E. Zucker, hence the "AEZ" in the station's calls.